Supplements To Support A Normal Inflammatory Response

 Vitamin D

-Vitamin D is crucial in many biological processes and known to support the body with other chronic conditions to include: obesity, diabetes, hypertension, depression, fibromyalgia, chronic fatigue syndrome, osteoporosis, and neurodegenerative diseases, including Alzheimer’s disease.
+Vitamin D is crucial in many biological processes.
 Over 42% of Americans are deficient in Vitamin D, and this number can approach 85% in menopause.
-Most of our human diets are deficient in this vital nutrient and Vitamin D supplementation is helpful for many chronic health issues, overall absorption of calcium, and supports the immune system.
-10
+Most of our human diets are deficient in this vital nutrient and Vitamin D supplementation is helpful for overall absorption of calcium, and supports the immune system.10*

 Fight With Food First And Then Supplement

 Our food sources and preferences are not all equal.
 We do not all have the budget to support nutrient-dense foods and supplements.
 That is why I believe in food first and supplementation when you know you are not getting some key nutrients.
 Whole foods are the real superheroes when there is a dietary deficit, but supplements are beneficial sidekicks that help to round out your nutritional profile.
-To advance your whole food meals game, consider The 'Pause Life Meals for a variety of anti-inflammatory meals delivered right to your door.
-Learn more about ways to fight inflammation with my online nutrition and lifestyle program or The Galveston Diet book, both created to share the results of the extensive research I performed on menopausal symptoms, including inflammation and associated weight gain.
+To advance your whole food meals game, consider The 'Pause Life Meals for a variety of meals delivered right to your door.
+Learn more about ways to support a normal inflammatory response with my online nutrition and lifestyle program or The Galveston Diet book, both created to share the results of the extensive research I performed on menopausal symptoms, including inflammation and associated weight gain.

 References